colocba/toluna-ht/README.md

 - redux
 - react-transition-group: For making enter and exiting effect for each item on the list.

+## Missing parts

+Unfortunely, the project has taken more time that I thought, therefore I haven't done the browser local storage part.
+I could have accomplished this by:
+1. Fetching data in componentDidMount() function in App component from the localStorage with ls.get() to the redux store.
+2. Saving the last snapshot of the store when closing the App with ls.set().

 ## Time spend

 Since we haven't talk anything about time, I have decided to do the best I can and learn all the new challenges gaven in this task.